Blood tests are an essential part of checking organ function and diagnosing what is ailing your pet, just as they are in human medicine.

 Benefits of Outside lab diagnostics and bloodwork

 We offer outside lab diagnostics and blood work through ANTECH Diagnostics for pre-anesthetic screening for geriatric pets, illnesses that require lab technician reviews, more extensive testing for hormonal (thyroid and calcium) and genetic (clotting and neurological) diseases.
 They also process our biopsy and aspirate samples.
 In addition, there are veterinary specialists in internal medicine, endocrinology, oncology and dermatology available for consultation.
-These results can take 1-2 days to return for CBC, biochemistry profile, urinalysis, thyroid and cortisol tests and up to 10 days for biopsy and aspirate samples.
+These results can take 1-2 days to return for CBC, biochemistry profile, urinalysis, thyroid and cortisol tests and up to 10 days for biopsy and mass aspirate samples.